 The Community of Practice (CoP) in Portugal aims to advance the energy transition by supporting municipalities and practitioners operating in this policy domain.
-The CoP will facilitate online meetings hosted on the Zoom platform, starting from April 2025.
+The Portuguese CoP is coordinated by NOVA FCT in partnership with AREANATejo and from April 2025 has facilitated online meetings hosted on the Zoom platform.
 The main communication channel for the CoP will be a LinkedIn group where all members are invited to participate.
 This group will serve as the primary means for discussing, sharing knowledge, and generating common ideas about energy transitions, fostering a sense of community among members.

 Members will have access to resources and tools ahead of each session to support their participation, ensuring they can actively engage in the activities.
 The meetings will last for up to 2 hours and will include an interactive segment where participants can share their thoughts and queries.
 Minutes will be taken during each meeting, allowing those who cannot attend to catch up on the discussions later.
 The CoP aims to empower municipalities and County Councils to learn and replicate the model designed in the ENTRACK project, fostering energy transition plans with a social perspective.